arturi/template-css/README.md

 `
 ```

-Atom (and possibly other editors) will automatically syntax highlight your CSS inside template strings, if its passed to a function called `css`.
+Atom (and possibly other editors) will automatically syntax highlight your CSS inside template strings, when passed to a function called `css`.

 You can also parse your CSS with any PostCSS plugin.